calvinchengyx/COVID19_Tweets/README.md

 With these models, values for __stance__ and __type__ were saved in `ml_tweet_3.rds` file.
 It should be noted that for the __type__ variable, models performed very differently for binary elements because there are not enough training samples for model construction.

+## Result 1016 <a name="result1016"></a>
+After data wrangling, we finally constructed two dataframes for running regressions: `ct_original.rds` and `ct_retweet.rds`.

-Given the limitation of machine learning, the classification results might not be as well as we expected.
+However, given the limitation of machine learning, the classification results might not be as well as we expected.
 Therefore, I also reported the result of RQs with human-coded variables only in the next section, serving as a reference for evaluating the performance of machine generated variables.
 Ideally, results from the two datasets should be similar.
 But if the whole dataset performs worse than the human-coded only dataset, it is very likely that our machine learning algorithms are not good enough.

-### Result based on human-coded Data 1016 <a name="report"></a>
+## Result based on human-coded Data 1016 <a name="report"></a>
 With provided human coding samples, we are already capable of answering some RQs in the proposal though with limited tweets.
 Following results are based on the human-coded variables and therefore it is more reliable on the current stage.

 ##### RQ 1: Is there an ideological asymeetry in the sharing and beliefs of CTs?